New Madrid, Missouri: Coal pollution

 The New Madrid coal plant owned by Associated Electric Cooperative Inc. was identified as one of 17 "deadliest coal plants in the US" by the Sierra Club, citing emissions and regional haze affecting neighboring communities.
 Sulfur dioxide pollution in the Bootheel has been found to exceed National Ambient Air Quality Standards.
 The plant was reopened in 2018 following the application of the first Trump tariffs.

 Seismic zone

 The city is located in a web of cracks at the center of the North American Plate dating from the Rodinian.
-New Madrid was the epicenter of the powerful 3-month 2,000-earthquake 1811–1812 New Madrid earthquakes.
+New Madrid was the epicenter of the powerful 1811–1812 New Madrid earthquakes.
 In 2003, the U.S. Geological Survey predicted that another major earthquake will happen in New Madrid within the next 50 years, a theory that was rejected by the geophysicist Seth Stein in his 2010 book Disaster deferred: how new science is changing our view of earthquake hazards in the Midwest.

 The city was hit by an earthquake on 28 February 2012 at 3:58 a.m.
 CST, measuring 4.0.
 However, the tremors created a media scare as the web made it easy for everyone to search the city's seismic history, and discover the 1811-1812 earthquakes and the city's sensitive seismic situation.